panda-lsy/HMCL-PE-User-Manual/accounts/costume-skin/multiplayer-game-display.md

 The name of this mod is [CustomSkinLoader](https://www.curseforge.com/minecraft/mc-mods/customskinloader) and it allows loading skins from the network or locally.

-If you want to use it, you need to install it in the server side and the client side.
+If you want to use it, you need to install on both sides

 It supports many versions of the game: